 - Interferon Alfa-2b

 A manufactured form of 1 type of interferon alpha.
-Studies have shown high-dose interferon alfa-2b significantly prolongs disease-free and overall survival in patients with high-risk stage IIB and stage III melanoma.
+Studies have shown high-dose interferon alfa-2b significantly prolongs disease-free survival in patients with high-risk stage IIB and stage III melanoma.
 It is an FDA- approved therapy for patients with high-risk operable stage IIB and III melanoma.

 - Interferon Alpha

 One of the 3 major species of interferon produced by the body.
 Interferon alpha is the type that has been found to be the most useful in treating forms of cancer, including melanoma, leukemia, and kidney cancer.

 - Interferon Gamma

 A type of interferon that is being investigated as a component of isolated limb perfusion.

 Natural proteins produced by normal cells of the body in response to viral infections and other diseases such as cancer.
 Interferon affects immune responses and boosts resistance to viral infection.
 Interferon therapies have been shown to help the body's immune system fight disease more effectively and may inhibit the growth of blood vessels that feed cancer cells.